 The road to hell is paved with good intentions, as they say.

 In many ways, organizations are like living beings.
 Living beings tend to evolve by themselves, no intervention required.
 We talk about “self organizing teams” all the time.
 You know what is a great way to support teams on their journey to become self-organizing?

 No more action.

 How about this instead: a bias for inaction?

 Somebody comes to you with a problem.
 You listen.
 You nod.
 And you say:

 “I hear you.
 That is indeed a problem.”

 What will likely happen, similar to my delayed response strategy, is that people will figure out you’re not the quick fixer you once were.
 A shame because that was rather convenient.
 Perhaps they should explore ways of addressing issues themselves?

 Of course, we shouldn’t take this to the extreme.
-Our role is to manage the system, and there are definitely many cases where that actually requires… you know, doing things.
+Our role is to manage the system, and there are definitely cases where that actually requires… you know, doing things.